 Note: In this video I am uploading an image file and also showing the image in an ‘img’ tag once it gets uploaded.
 You can use it to upload any type of files.

-Adding a reservation with the help of API is also very simple.
-The API has a method that adds a new reservation.
-It accepts reservation data from the body of the HTTP request which is made to the API.
+The Web API has a POST method that adds a new reservation.
+It accepts reservation data from the body of the HTTP request.

 The code of this method is given below: